 "What can we do?
 Should we tell the delegates not to applaud?!" asked our comrade accompanying him, in a sarcastic tone.

-"The time-table should be respected, an hour and a half and tochka"," said the "journalist".
+"The timetable should be respected, an hour and a half and tochka1," said the "journalist."

-"However, it's not the journalists, but the elected presidium that presides over the congress," replied our comrade.
+"However, it is not the journalists, but the elected presidium that presides over the congress," replied our comrade.
 "Nevertheless, if you consider it reasonable, make some protest against ovations..."

-Before they departed after the congress, Pospyelov and Andropov sought a meeting with us.
+Before they departed after the congress, Pospelov and Andropov sought a meeting with us.

-"We want to talk about some matters which have to do with our mutual comradely relations," said Pospyelov, who spoke first.
+"We want to talk about some matters which have to do with our mutual comradely relations," said Pospelov, who spoke first.
 "We want to strengthen the friendship between us, to have a strong friendship."